ApexVM/ApexOS/README.md

 You only need 512 megabytes of RAM to run ApexOS base!
 But to run desktop environments (yes, they are modded too) you need 2048 megabytes of RAM.

 ### Running it on VM
-ApexOS is cross-platform system and a disk image...
-But where?
-Of course only in ApexVM as we control those systems and it is just a copy of ApexOS container running in Proot systems so no!
-It isn't even running as container on AMD64 systems.
+ApexOS is cross-platform system.
+You can run it on almost anything (can runs Linux kernel).

 If you want to try ApexOS in **VM** environment, you need to run installer in VM mode.
 Then let it do its magic and reboot your VM.